NC3-LU/Diagnostic/documentation/userguide/README.md

 The first field is for the translation key used by the PO file.
 You can put the key you need to translate.

-Then you have some fields in which you can translate your translation.
+Then there are some fields in which you can translate your translation.

 > **Tip**
 >